Scholarship & Tuition Assistance Opportunities

 Department of Defense Cybersecurity Scholarship Program (CySP)

 The Department of Defense Cybersecurity Scholarship Program at CSUSB started in 2016.
 Reemerging from its origins in 2001 with the help of local Congressman Pete Aguilar, the program provides designated Centers of Academic Excellence (CAE) in Cybersecurity (CAE in Cyber Defense, CAE in Operations, and CAE in Research) the opportunity to submit proposals to develop a grant-funded scholarship program.
 As a CAE in Cyber Defense, CSUSB can submit students for selection each year.
 Students selected to participate in the program receive assistance with tuition as well as a stipend ($25,000 for undergraduates and $34,000 for graduates) to cover room and board.
 To date, two students have completed the program at CSUSB.

 Experience CSUSB’s new and expanding “Earn While You Learn” apprenticeship program to get connected with Inland Empire employers currently hiring cyber program students.
-Gain income and university credit toward cyber degrees for on-the-job-training:
+Apprentices gain meaningful income and university credit toward cyber degrees for on-the-job-training:

 Inland Empire Cybersecurity Initiative (IECI)

 The Inland Empire Cybersecurity Initiative (IECI) apprenticeship program provides an opportunity for CSUSB cyber program students to gain state apprenticeship certification and employment with IECI industry partners while attaining their academic degree.

 The Cybersecurity Center at CSUSB also offers students interested in enhancing their experience portfolio and research skills an opportunity to participate in a state-of-the-art research program competing on a national level: